MusicDataset/md_homepage/content/musics/s/SonatainCMinorK457FirstMovement(1)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Sonata in C Minor K457 First Movement (1)
+title: Sonata in C Minor K457 First Movement (1)
 description: This is the description for Sonata in C Minor K457 First Movement by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]